-For cases involving this situation, see Hawaiian Dredging Construction Co., 362 NLRB No. 10, slip op. at 2 n.
-6 (2015) (Board found an 8(3) discharge violation under a Wright Line theory even though the General Counsel did not clearly advance that theory at the hearing or except to the ALJs finding that the discharges did not violate 8(a)(3) on that theory, noting that the respondent's posthearing brief to the judge had analyzed the alleged 8(a)(3) discharges under Wright Line); Space Needle, LLC, 362 NLRB No. 11, slip op. at 4 (2015) (finding that supervisor's statements to an employee violated 8(a)(1) on the ground that they were coercive, regardless of whether they constituted an unlawful interrogation as alleged in the complaint); \Federal Security, Inc., 359 NLRB No. 1, slip op. at 5, n.
-35 (2012) (finding that respondent's state court lawsuit was unlawful on a preemption theory even though the General Counsel asserted only a retaliatory-motive theory); \Massey Energy/ Mammoth Coal, above (finding liability on a single-employer theory even though that theory was not specifically alleged); and Parexel Int'l, LLC, 356 NLRB No. 82 (2011) (finding 8(a)(1) discharge violation based on a "preemptive strike" theory rather than the alleged "retaliation" theory).
-See also AKAL Security, Inc., 354 NLRB 122, 125 (2009), reaffd, 355 NLRB 584 (2010) (judge's application of Burnup & Sims instead of Wright Line to find violation did not deny respondent due process as respondent clearly anticipated that Burnup & Sims could apply and litigated accordingly); and Facet Enterprises v.
+For cases involving this situation, see Graymont PA, Inc., 364 NLRB No. 37, slip op. at 4-7 (2016) (finding an 8(a)(5) violation based on the respondent's failure to timely notify the union that the information it requested did not exist, even though the complaint only alleged the failure to provide the information, as the issues were closely related and the respondent asserted that the information did not exist as an affirmative defense to the refusal-to-provide-information allegation); Hawaiian Dredging Construction Co., 362 NLRB No. 10, slip op. at 2 n.
+6 (2015) (Board found an 8(3) discharge violation under a Wright Line theory even though the General Counsel did not clearly advance that theory at the hearing or except to the ALJs finding that the discharges did not violate 8(a)(3) on that theory, noting that the respondent's posthearing brief to the judge had analyzed the alleged 8(a)(3) discharges under Wright Line); Space Needle, LLC, 362 NLRB No. 11, slip op. at 4 (2015) (finding that supervisor's statements to an employee violated 8(a)(1) on the ground that they were coercive, regardless of whether they constituted an unlawful interrogation as alleged in the complaint): Intertape Polymer Corp., 360 NLRB No. 114. slip op. at 2 n.
+8 (2014) (finding that the employer's confiscation of union literature from the employee breakroom violated 8(a)(1) because the employer's past policy or practice was to permit literature in that area, even though the complaint alleged a violation on a disparateenforcement theory), enfd. on point 801 F.3d 224, 232-233 (4th Cir.
+2015); Federal Security, Inc., 359 NLRB No. 1, slip op. at 5, n.
+35 (2012) (finding that the respondent's state court lawsuit was unlawful on a preemption theory even though the General Counsel asserted only a retaliatory-motive theory); Massey Energy/ Mammoth Coal, above (finding liability on a singleemployer theory even though that theory was not specifically alleged); and Parexel Int'I, LLC, 356 NLRB 516 (2011) (finding an 8(a)(1) discharge violation based on a "preemptive strike" theory rather than the alleged "retaliation" theory).

+See also AKAL Security, Inc., 354 NLRB 122, 125 (2009), reaffd.
+355 NLRB 584 (2010) (judge's application of Burnup & Sims instead of Wright Line to find violation did not deny respondent due process as respondent clearly anticipated that Burnup & Sims could apply and litigated accordingly); and Facet Enterprises v.
 NLRB, 907 F.2d 963, 969-975 (10th Cir.
 1990) (upholding Board's finding of a refusal-to-bargain violation based on a direct-dealing theory even though the alleged refusal to bargain was based on a theory of attempted unit splitting).